Left: William circa, 1984

 Date Of Birth: July 11, 1968

 Height and Weight: 5’7″ and 125 pounds

-Distinguishing Characteristics: White Male, Brown hair, Hazel eyes, William has a birthmark on neck, a capped front tooth, he also had stitches in one of his feet when he vanished, William may use the nicknames “Bill” or “Billy”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Hazel eyes, William has a birthmark on neck, a capped front tooth, he also had stitches in one of his feet when he vanished, William may use the nicknames “Bill” or “Billy”

 NCMEC Number: 600830

 William Cordes was last seen on March 23rd of 1984.
 He was staying at a group home known as “The Children’s Home Society” on New Airport Road in Auburn, California.
 He was sent to live in the home because of a robbery.
 He had stolen $8 worth of beer from a business.

 On the night of his disappearance, William and a few other residents of the group home, snuck out of the premises and attended a party in a town near Auburn.
 The boys drank beer until around 5:00 am or 6:00 am.
 They left to return to the home.